RigidSeine/TenkiAme/TenkiAme_Notes.md

 WorkingDirectory=/var/www/app/
 #Specifies the command to start the service.
 It runs the `dotnet` command with the specified .DLL file (TenkiAme.dll)
 ExecStart=/usr/bin/dotnet /var/www/app/TenkiAme.dll
-#Specifies that teh service should restarted automatically if it exits unexpectedly
+#Specifies that the service should restarted automatically if it exits unexpectedly
 Restart=always
 # Restart service after 10 seconds if the dotnet service crashes:
 RestartSec=10